shaik1002/biggitlabbomb/doc/topics/autodevops/cloud_deployments/auto_devops_with_gke.md

 ## Enable Auto DevOps and run the pipeline

-While Auto DevOps is enabled by default, Auto DevOps can be disabled for both the instance (for self-managed instances) and the group.
+While Auto DevOps is enabled by default, Auto DevOps can be disabled at both the instance level (for self-managed instances) and the group level.
 Complete these steps to enable Auto DevOps if it's disabled:

 1. On the left sidebar, select **Search or go to** and find the application project.